 Spread them on a baking pan and toast the sesame in a 400 F (200 C) oven for 10 to 15 minutes, or until the sesame seeds are crunchy and nutty-flavored.

 Allow them to cool thoroughly, and then store in an airtight container until ready to use.

 Make the Chebakia Dough

-- Mix the ground sesame with the flour and other dry ingredients in a large bowl.
+Mix the grain mixture, ground sesame, flour, and other dry ingredients in a large bowl.

-- Knead the dough by hand for seven to eight minutes or in a mixer with dough hook for four to five minutes.
+Knead the dough by hand for seven to 8 minutes or in a mixer with dough hook for 4 to 5 minutes.